AlfaBetaBeta/gmsh-3D-arch-mesoscale/README.md

 # Generation of a mesoscale 3D arch with gmsh

-All macros are developed under gmsh version 2.2.
-They should work with later versions (4) as well.
+All macros are developed under gmsh version 2.2., though they should work with later versions (4) as well.

 These macros generate ONE single arch as a standalone element, i.e. no backfill/backing/ballast...